13 (Lesser Known) Factors That Increase Your Auto Insurance Premium

 Insurers will also use more granular location data to improve their pricing.
 If you live, work or store your car in a high crime zip code, insurers will charge you more than if you live, work or park your vehicle in a low crime zip code.

 Other location-based considerations include how populated an area is and ecological factors like flooding and wildfire risk.

-Due to the wealth of finance options available in the States, there’s a whole raft of ownership statuses possible with your car.
-You could own it outright, lease it from a broker or be paying it off on finance.
+Due to the wealth of finance options available, there’s a lot of ownership statuses possible with your car.
+You could own it outright or lease it from a company.

 Owning Your Home